google/syzkaller/docs/syscall_descriptions_syntax.md

 By appending `be` suffix (e.g. `int16be`) integers become big-endian.

-It's possible to specify range of values for an integer in the format of `int32[0:100]`.
+It's possible to specify a range of values for an integer in the format of `int32[0:100]` or `int32[0:4096, 512]` for a 512-aligned int.

 To denote a bitfield of size N use `int64:N`.